Community Visitors Scheme

 - recruit, train and support volunteer friendly visitors;

-- support friendly visitor and recipients relationships.
+- support community visitor and recipients relationships.

 Recipients of the Community Visitors Scheme

-To be eligible to receive a friendly visitor you need to be residing in a Commonwealth funded Aged Care Home.
+To be eligible to receive a community visitor you need to be residing in a Commonwealth funded Aged Care Home.
 You can also be living in your own home and receive a Home Care Package.

 - outings to cafes, galleries, or other places of interest;